okta/okta-jwt-verifier-golang/README.md

 ```

 #### Dealing with clock skew
-We default to a PT2M clock skew adjustment in our validation.
+We default to a two minute clock skew adjustment in our validation.
 If you need to change this, you can use the `SetLeeway` method:

 ```go
 jwtVerifierSetup := JwtVerifier{